uxlfoundation/oneapi-construction-kit/doc/source/cl.md

-Note that the use of half precision floating point scalar and vector types is optional, enabled using the [`cl_khr_fp16`][cl_khr_fp16] extension.
-ComputeAorta's doesn't currently support this as half is not implemented in our maths library.
-However the ComputeAorta CPU target does support [`cl_khr_fp64`][cl_khr_fp64], which is the double precision floating point extension.
+Note that the use of half precision floating point scalar and vector types is optional, enabled using the [`cl_khr_fp16`][cl_khr_fp16] extension. oneAPI Construction Kit's doesn't currently support this as half is not implemented in our maths library.
+However the oneAPI Construction Kit CPU target does support [`cl_khr_fp64`][cl_khr_fp64], which is the double precision floating point extension.
 Use [`clGetDeviceInfo`][clGetDeviceInfo] for information about what floating point extensions are supported for your target device.